GermanBrainRot/Project-Galileo/README.md

 By the way: I mean this quite literally.
 We are teasing out an important distinction here: *information* versus *knowledge*.
 If we follow Rovelli's reasoning, this physical instance of the text that you are reading - no matter if it's represented with ink or bits and pixels - *contains* information about some causally potent principle, the "abstract" text. *Your* engagement with the text reproduces and produces *living* knowledge.

 And yes: If we take "causal information = correlation" to its logical conclusion, this means that the evolving *meaning* of the text for different readers is as physical as the momentum of an asteroid floating through space (which, by the way, is also observer-dependent as an observer in the same rest frame would describe the asteroid as stationary).
 And if you can still take me seriously here, I would hope that this gives you pause when scientists in other disciplines try to explain things in mechanistic terms while ignoring more complex channels of causality.

+If you saw a snapshot of a[ tea pot in space](https://en.wikipedia.org/wiki/Russell's_teapot), what would you think where it should go?
+I don’t know about you, but I would not have any expectation whatsoever, meaning I would have to begin with a totally unconstrained prior on its momentum which is at the moment *nowhere to be found* in nature.
+Only when information about the position of the tea pot becomes causally available to me would it and I simultaneously *wake up* to each other’s position, while also giving us a hint at who we are, how we got here and where we’re going.
+It would appear that macroscopic "momentum" of relatively simple objects is just an encoding of the effectively very low dimensional causes driving the motion of the system, and that talk of "momentum" of quantum objects is actually misleading.
+It's pure causality!

 Let me leave the stuff that can be said about this new *real* equivalence principle that already solves a ton of problems and is 90% of the way to something formal with two more *speculations* (and yes, these are now indeed completely wild and free speculations) where else we could take this idea: